Assad forces advance; West, Russia exchange barbs ahead of talks

 Fighting also raged in Ghouta on Damascus's eastern edge as government forces pressed on with an assault begun several weeks ago.
 They have pushed rebels from near Damascus International airport and closed off a main conduit for arms from Jordan.

-SANA, the Syrian national news agency, said government forces had destroyed a 200 metre-long, 10 metre-deep tunnel used by fighters to link Harasta, a Damascus suburb, to the Damascus-Homs highway, Syria's main north-south road.
+SANA, the Syrian national news agency, said government forces had destroyed a 200 meter-long, 10 meter-deep tunnel used by fighters to link Harasta, a Damascus suburb, to the Damascus-Homs highway, Syria's main north-south road.

 Activists said heavy clashes were also taking place in Deraa, cradle of the revolt against Assad, which began in 2011 as part of the wave of unrest sweeping the Arab world and has evolved into by far the bloodiest of those uprisings.